 Hepatitis B is frequently spread through sexual contact and at birth from mother to baby.
 Vaccination is recommended for all newborns, infants, and sexually active teenagers.
 Individuals living in the same household with someone who is a carrier or has chronic active hepatitis B are at risk and should ask their physician about being vaccinated.

-In a large percentage of cases of both hepatitis B and C, we do not know how the infection is acquired.
+In a large percentage of cases in both hepatitis B and C, we do not know how the infection is acquired.

 Most people have no symptoms and feel quite healthy.
-Come individuals will develop fatigue, mild fever, muscle and joint aches, nausea, vomiting, diarrhea, abdominal discomfort and changes in the color of urine and stools.
+Some individuals will develop fatigue, mild fever, muscle and joint aches, nausea, vomiting, diarrhea, abdominal discomfort, and changes in the color of urine and stools.

 There are specific tests to identify hepatitis B and C. Blood banks screen all donated blood for these viruses and you may be notified that you have tested positive.

 If you think you have been infected or are at risk, talk with your physician.
-He or she can answer your questions and address your concerns about these serious diseases.
+He or she can answer your questions and address your concerns about Hepatitis.